-Anyway, we're here because we share a common addition: the need for speed.
-Static sites are fast.
-The more we use and appreciate the quick loads times of static websites, the more we crave our next fix of even faster load times.
-Today we'll be diving deep into Netlify's performance tuning optimizations to feed our insatiable thirst for speed.
-We're going to uncover some of the lesser-known ways to crack out our site, but let's briefly touch on the benefits Netlify gives us out-of-the-box.
+Commentary aside, we're here because we share a common addiction: the need for speed.
+Static sites are fast, thanks to a number of factors such as precompiled pages and aggressive preloading 0f pages.
+Today we'll be diving deep into Netlify's performance tuning optimizations to feed our insatiable thirst for speed on two fronts: page load times, and build times.
+Before we uncover some of the secrets to crack out our site, but let's briefly touch on the benefits Netlify gives us out-of-the-box.

-A Netlify representative briefly went into details about this on HackerNews a while back:
+Sites hosted on Netlify are immediately propagated to edge nodes in across Netlify's CDN.
+A representative from Netlify briefly went into details regarding the topic on HackerNews a while back:

 Our CDN is global yes.
 Actually, when you deploy to netlify, we'll fingerprint all your assets (CSS, JS, images) and rewrite the URLs in your HTML so we can serve those straight out of Akamai's CDN with a 1 year max-age.
 We run our own CDN for the actual HTML files, currently we have edge nodes in 7 datacenters around the work.
 This CDN is super optimized to this use case, which means you'll get a 90%+ cache hit rate on your HTML from our cache servers, while still getting instant cache invalidation whenever you push a new deploy.
 This is also what allow us to do more complex things like proxying, OAuth1 request signing and pre-render support directly at the CDN level.
 We currently beat all the services we run regular benchmarks again in our internal benchmarks for real user performance.

-Domains pointing to Netlify automatically receive SSL certificates via Let's Encrypt.
+As an added bonus, pointing your domain to Netlify's nameservers will automatically hook you up with an SSL certificate via Let's Encrypt.
 It's a nice freebie:

 Upgrading Node and NPM